pyrossh/rust-embed/readme.md

 To run the example in release mode where it reads from binary,

-`cargo run --release --example basic`
+`cargo run --example basic --release`

 Note: To run the `actix-web` example: